alverena/documentation/user_guide/sales_processes_workflow.rst

 Sales Processes Workflow
 ========================

-As an alternative to direct manipulation of leads and opportunities, it is possible to manage the sales process following the steps of a Sales Process :ref:`Workflow <user-guide-workflow-management-basics>`.
+To manage sales processes of the company, OroCRM provides the **Sales Processes** entity records.

-Note, however, that the sales process entity is deprecated.
-The preferred way is direct manipulation of leads and opportunities as described in the :ref:`Leads <user-guide-system-channel-entities-leads>` and :ref:`Opportunities <user-guide-system-channel-entities-opportunities>` sections of the guide.
+To provide consistent and unified approach within the company, in OroCRM, management of the Sales Processes is straightened by the steps of the **Sales Processes** :ref:`workflow <user-guide-workflow-management-basics>` that involves the Lead and/or Opportunity records from a B2B Channel.

 According to the workflow, the following actions are available for a manager:

-1. Create a Sales Process record from a :term:`lead <Lead>` as soon as a potential :term:`opportuity <Opportunity>` has appeared.
+1. Create a Sales Process record from a :term:`lead <Lead>` as soon as a potential :term:`opportunity <Opportunity>` has appeared.

    As the probability of the deal gets clear, the lead may be disqualified (if it is most likely that no deal